 Solution: A recovery phrase can only be 3, 6, 9, 12, 15, 18, 21, or 24 words long with a single space between each.
 Check that there is a single space between each word.
 Make sure that you have not repeated or forgotten any words in your recovery phrase.
 If you wrote down a recovery phrase that is not of this length, you don't have the correct phrase.
 You may have created your phrase with an additional BIP39 password and are entering it as a 25th word.
 If this is the case, check the box "Use a BIP39 passphrase" and enter your extra password(s).
 (Note that by default Coinomi creates wallets without a BIP39 passphrase)

 Solution: This error means that at least one of the words in your phrase is not in the official list of supported words, or you may have an uppercase character.
 Make sure all characters are in lowercase first.
 Then you can test your phrase here as it tells you which word is unrecognized.
 You can also see the full list of supported words here.

 Solution: This means all individual words on your phrase are valid, but they are either on the wrong order, or a typo changed one word into another valid word.
-This makes the phrase invalid.
+This makes the phrase as a whole invalid.
 Check the full list of supported words here and look for words on your list that you could have misspelled, for example from "grid" -> "grit", "awake" -> "aware", "bind" -> "bird" (all of those words are, individually, valid)